-Now that you know what the tools are, let’s break them down further, so you can decide which one, or which ones, are right for you.
+Now that you know what the tools are, let’s break them down further, so that you can decide which one (or ones) are right for you.

 P.S.
 Make sure to select AT LEAST one of these keyword research tools to use when you are planning and writing your new blog content!